Board of Directors

-Frances Fragos Townsend is the Senior Vice President at MacAndrews and Forbes Holdings, Inc. Townsend was a corporate partner at the law firm of Baker Botts, LLP.
+Frances Fragos Townsend is the Executive Vice President at MacAndrews and Forbes Holdings, Inc. Townsend was a corporate partner at the law firm of Baker Botts, LLP.

 Previously, Townsend served as Assistant to President George W. Bush for Homeland Security and Counterterrorism and chaired the Homeland Security Council from May 2004 until January 2008.
 Moreover, she spent 13 years at the U.S. Department of Justice under the administrations of President George H. W. Bush, President Bill Clinton, and President George W. Bush.

 Currently, Townsend is an on-air contributor for CNN as an expert on counterterrorism, national security, and homeland security.
 She is a director and chairs the compensation committees of three private companies’ boards of directors and serves as a director of two public companies.
 She serves on numerous government advisory and nonprofit boards.
 In addition, she is a former chair of the Board of Directors of the Intelligence and National Security Alliance (INSA) and is a member of the board of the Bipartisan Policy Council.
 She is also a member of the Council on Foreign Relations and the Trilateral Commission.